nyg0o0/U10116054_HW4_big_digit/README.md

 # U10116054_HW4_big_digit
 a big digit class with test program

-1. It is not allow to use BigDecimal class and BigInteger class.
+1. It is not allow to use BigDecimal class and Big Integer class.

 2. Design a class to process big digit by your own.
 And write a test program.